Do you want to declutter your closet? Here are three key things that helped Elsie purge half her wardrobe!

 As I examined the clothing that didn’t excite me much, I tried to zero in on why I’d been keeping these items.
 I discovered 5 main reasons:

-- Because they still fit
+- They still fit

-- Because I was used to wearing them
+- I was used to wearing them

 - Because I had other items that served the same purpose (so why not another?)